Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 You'll have to ask an English lady about 50yrs old to explain this one!

 Ilia practicing for Audrey Hepburn shoot.
-(Yes, but in mono, auburn is black!)
+(Yes, but in mono, auburn and red-tinted hair appear black!)

 (Cigarette?
 It's false before you ask!)